Space debris: Incomplete data

-Insufficient participation of private actors
+Participation

 With the commercialization of satellites and space, the private sector is getting more interested in space activities.
-For example, SpaceX is planning to create a network of around 12,000 small satellites that can transmit high-speed internet to any place in the world.
+For example, SpaceX is creating a network of around 12,000 small satellites that can transmit high-speed internet to any place in the world.
 The proportion of commercial spacecraft has increased from 4.6% in the 1980s to 55.6% in the 2010s.
 Despite the high participation rate of commercial entities, UN COPUOS once deliberately excluded them from having a voice in discussions unless being formally invited by a member state.
 Ostrom said that the involvement of all relevant stakeholders in the rule-design and implementation process is one of the critical elements of successful governance.
-The exclusion of private actors largely reduces the effectiveness of the committee's role in making collective-choice arrangements that reflect the interests of all space users.
+The exclusion of private actors largely reduces the effectiveness of the UN committee's role in making collective-choice arrangements that reflect the interests of all space users.

 The limited engagement of private actors slows the process of addressing space debris.
 Ties between dissimilar stakeholders in the governance network offer access to diverse resources.
 Different competence among stakeholders can help allocate the tasks more reasonably.
 In that case, the expertise and experience of private operators are critical to help the world achieve space sustainability.
 The complementary strengths of different stakeholders enable the governance network to be more adaptable to changes and reach common goals more effectively.
-In recent years, many private actors have seen commercial opportunities of eliminating space debris.
-It is estimated that by 2022 the global market for debris monitoring and removal will generate a revenue of around $2.9 billion.
-For example, Astroscale has contracted with European and Japanese space agencies to develop the capacity of removing orbital debris.
+In recent years, many private actors have seen commercial opportunities for eliminating space debris.
+It was estimated in 2018 that by 2022 the global market for debris monitoring and removal would generate a revenue of around $2.9 billion.
+For example, in 2021, Astroscale had contracted with European and Japanese space agencies to develop the capacity of removing orbital debris.
 Despite that, they are still in small quantity compared to the number of those who have placed satellites in space.
 Privateer Space, a Hawaiian-based startup company by American engineer Alex Fielding, space environmentalist Moriba Jah, and Apple co-founder Steve Wozniak, announced plans in September 2021 to launch hundreds of satellites into orbit in order to study space debris.
 However, the company stated it is in "stealth mode" and no such satellites have been launched.

-Fortunately, the current space exploration is not completely driven by competition, and there still exists a chance for dialogues and cooperation among all stakeholders in both developed and developing countries, to reach an agreement on tackling space debris and assure an equitable and orderly exploration.
+Fortunately, space exploration is not completely driven by competition, and there exists an opportunity for dialogues and cooperation among all stakeholders in both developed and developing countries, to reach an agreement on tackling space debris and assure an equitable and orderly exploration.
 Besides private actors, network governance does not necessarily exclude the states from playing a role.
 Instead, the different functions of states might promote the governance process.
 To improve the polycentric governance network of space debris, researchers suggest: encourage data-sharing among different national and organizational databases at the political level; develop shared standards for data collection systems to improve interoperability; and enhance the participation of private actors through involving them in national and international discussions.